webtechnick/CakePHP-Paypal-IPN-Plugin/readme.markdown

 		'sendAs' => 'text'
 	));

-Hint: use this in your afterPaypalNotification callback in your `app_controller.php`
+Hint: use this in your afterPaypalNotification callback in your `AppController.php`

 	function afterPaypalNotification($txnId){
 		ClassRegistry::init('PaypalIpn.InstantPaymentNotification')->email(array(